noir-lang/noir/yellow-paper/docs/contracts/index.md

 1. The L1 outbox updates it local state by deleting the message

 :::info L2 inbox is not real
-As should be clear from above, the L1 inbox don't need to exist for itself, it keeps no state between blocks, as every message created in the block will also be consumed in the same block.
+As should be clear from above, the L2 inbox doesn't need to exist for itself, it keeps no state between blocks, as every message created in the block will also be consumed in the same block.
 :::